jsf116/Test-Files/Readme.md

       "directory and its subdirectories have exactly the files in the list except of file 'must'" );

-    # Compares two directories in terms specified by the called.
+    # Compares two directories by comparing file contents (not recursively!):
-    # These can be comparison by file contents (default), by file existence, or by file size:
     compare_dirs_ok(
       $got_dir, $reference_dir,
       "all files from '$got_dir' are the same in '$reference_dir' (same names, same contents), subdirs are skipped"